ADHD Checklist: Identify Signs in Adults and Children

 Identifying ADHD is not always a simple procedure.
 This is because their symptoms are often

 shaded with a blend of variations that can prove challenging to diagnose.
 However, there are many ways to determine if you or someone you love truly has ADHD.
 Although there is no tried and true method, here are a few ways to make a diagnosis.
-Examinations may be conducted, tests for symptoms can take place, medical checks of patient history, as well as tests for other conditions related to ADHD.
+Examinations may be conducted, tests for symptoms can take place, medical checks of client history, as well as tests for other conditions related to ADHD.

 The symptoms that are associated with ADHD